mihaiolteanu/vuiet/README.md

 # Vuiet, the music player and explorer for Emacs

-Vuiet is a music player based on similarities between artists.
+Vuiet is a music player based on similarities between artists and genres.
 Vuiet takes advantage of lastfm's huge music dataset to figure out artists top tracks, genres and the relations between them.

 Vuiet searches all the tracks on youtube and plays them in the background with